Yash-Ojha/Yash-Ojha/README.md

 **🧑🏻‍💻 Senior Web Developer @ Ifox Solutions**<br>
 **🎓 B.Voc in Software Development @ Tata Institute of Social Sciences**

 I'm a Software Developer and Designer with a proven track record in the computer software industry.
 Currently, I serve as a **Senior Web Developer at Ifox Solutions - WordPress & Shopify Experts**, where I leverage my skills to create impactful digital solutions.
-My expertise spans diverse technological landscapes, including React.Js, Next.Js, Prisma ORM, Shopify, WordPress, Webflow, TypeScrpit, JavaScript and both front-end and back-end technologies.
+My expertise spans diverse technological landscapes, including React.Js, Next.Js, Prisma ORM, Shopify, WordPress, Webflow, TypeScript, JavaScript and both front-end and back-end technologies.

-I hold a **Bachelor of Vocational Practice in Information Technology** from Tata Institute of Social Sciences.
-My passion lies in transforming ideas into robust, user-centric solutions, and I strive to stay at the forefront of technology to deliver cutting-edge results that enhance my clients' online presence.
+My **passion** lies in **transforming ideas into robust, user-centric solutions**, and I strive to stay at the forefront of technology to deliver cutting-edge results that enhance my clients' online presence.

 ---